socheatsok78/manychat-block-sdk/README.md

 <img alt="Dynamic Content Block" src="resources/dynamic-content-block.png" style="border-radius: 10px;">

-# ManyChat Block SDK (:warning: Un-official)
+# ManyChat Block SDK (:warning: Unofficial)

 Send any message block, like text, gallery, list and others.
 Attach buttons with custom payloads to continue interaction.

 Trigger actions in ManyChat, like tagging a user, setting a Custom Field or notifying an admin.

-### :warning: This is an Un-official SDK, Use at your own risk!
+### :warning: This is an Unofficial SDK, Use at your own risk!

 [![packagist](https://img.shields.io/packagist/v/socheatsok78/manychat-block-sdk)][packagist]
 [![packagist](https://img.shields.io/packagist/dm/socheatsok78/manychat-block-sdk)][packagist]